 An ore of iron which is used in making steel, nails, kitchen appliances, furniture, tools, bridges, buildings, automobiles, construction equipment, manufacturing machinery, highway construction, shipbuilding, trains, railroads etc. Picture what life would be like without steel!
 Powdered iron is used in magnets; high-frequency cores; auto parts; and as a catalyst.
 Radioactive iron (iron 59) is used in medicine and as a tracer element in biochemical and metallurgical research.
 Iron blue is used in paints, printing inks, plastics, cosmetics and paper dyeing.
 Black iron oxide is used as a pigment and in polishing compounds, medicines and magnetic inks.
 Also see hematite.

-USES: Copper is used in making most of the wiring used to carry electircity in our homes, automobiles, electronic equipment, and appliances.
+USES: Copper is used in making most of the wiring used to carry electricity in our homes, automobiles, electronic equipment, and appliances.
 It is also used to provide shades of green in cosmetics and was used by primitive peoples for making paint.
-Our Lets Make Paint kit (item P100) contains all the materials necessary to make your own primitive "earthtone" paints.

 Used as dimension stone in building construction and for making decorative items such as pillars, floor and bath tiles, table tops etc.